Moldovan-Paul/TravelWise/README.md

 # Overview
 TravelWise is an iOS app that helps travellers gather information regarding flights and accommodations available around the globe.
 It is built using the **Swift** programming language and its **UIKit** framework. **Two APIs** are used for fetching data.
 More about API usage [here].

-FOR VIDEO DEMNOSTRATION PLEASE REFER TO THE FOLLOWING ANCHORS:
+FOR VIDEO DEMONSTRATION PLEASE REFER TO THE FOLLOWING ANCHORS:

 [Flights Section Demo](#flights-section-demo)